 For Franz Kafka

-The old woman sat, softly singing, on a blue wooden chair in the middle of the vast cobbled square, rippling a carpet of birds with each cast of her hand.
+THE OLD WOMAN SAT, SOFTLY singing, on a blue wooden chair in the vast cobbled square, rippling a carpet of birds with each cast of her seedful hand.

-Tall jagged buildings loomed on all four sides around her — blocky and black-windowed, granite-yellow in the light of the dying sun, their shadows not quite lengthened to cover her frail red-shawled form.
-The air was cold and redd’d her cheeks as the birds fought for dried corn and cracker crumbs.
+Tall jagged buildings loomed on all four sides — blocky and black-windowed, granite-yellow in the light of the dying sun, their shadows not quite lengthened to cover her frail red-shawled form.
+The air was cold her cheeks red as the birds fought for dried corn and cracker crumbs.

-A tall man strode toward her — dark blue and broadshouldered, a cap visor shading all but a dour mouth.
+A tall man strode toward her — dark blue and broadshouldered, cap visor shading all but his dour mouth.

 She rolled with the blow which sent her sprawling.

-Fluttering clucks roared the birds swept round and round him.
-He raised his arms, alarmed; they were wings and he dwindled, his voice a querulous chirp among hundreds.
+Fluttering clucks roared, arose, the birds swept round and round him.
+He raised his arms, alarmed; they were wings and he dwindled, his voice now one chirp among hundreds.

-She felt herself, sighed, and satisfied, arose.
-She shifted her shawl and sat, singing softly and scattering seeds.
+She felt herself, sighed, and satisfied, arose; then shifted her shawl and sat, singing softly, scattering seeds.

 Leave a Reply